tyouritsugun/mcp-database-server/readme.md

 **Special thanks to the original authors at ExecuteAutomation for creating the foundation of this project.**

+## Disclaimer

+**This project is intended for research and educational purposes only.
+It is not designed for production use and should be used with caution.
+The authors are not responsible for any data loss or security incidents that may result from its use.**

 ## Installation

 1. Clone the repository: